bmos/FG-CoreRPG-Extraplanar-Containers/README.md

 # CoreRPG Extraplanar Containers
-This extension provides support for extraplanar containers by ignoring the weight of carried (but not equipped) items in supported contaners.
+This extension provides support for extraplanar containers by ignoring the weight of carried (but not equipped) items in supported containers.

 # Compatibility and Instructions
 This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.10 (2021-02-04).